svbygoibear/hermes-crypto/README.md

 Under the hood, I am powered by;

 -   [Vite](https://vitejs.dev/): Why Vite?
-It is lightweight, fast and has a ton of plugins.
+It is lightweight, fast, and has a ton of plugins.
 There are many good options available, but Vite made sense to get a project up and running quickly without applying the constraints of a framework.
 -   [React](https://react.dev/): In 2024 it would be crazy to start up a new project and not use something like React/Vue/Angular when working in the JS ecosystem - unless you had a specific requirement to go that route.
 -   [Typescript](https://www.typescriptlang.org/): A typed language is a powerful language.
 Not because it makes you fast, but because it helps you define a contract in your code.
 This leads to better tooling, less type-related errors and overall more confidence in your work.
 -   [Storybook](https://storybook.js.org/): This is the perfect addition to any frontend to develop components in isolation, as well as testing and documentation.